Lupin3000/ESP/README.md

 ## Information

 To make it easier to get started, the basic examples are not object-oriented.
 On [wokwi](https://wokwi.com) you can test mostly all scripts and simulate your circuit/code inside the browser.
-Depending on your microcontroller device, sensors and environment you may need to adapt values for GPIO pins.
+Depending on your ESP microcontroller device, sensors and environment you may need to adapt values for GPIO pins.
 The important values are defined as constants after imports.

 ## Table of Contents